MUSC Student Handbook

 Crisis Ministries is a non-profit organization which utilizes volunteer services from a myriad of community establishments such as area churches, local hospitals, and various philanthropic groups, to provide safe shelter, nutritious meals, and medical care so that homeless families and individuals may be given a chance to better their lives.

 MUSC plays an integral part in the success of Crisis Ministries.
-For the past seven years, medical students have worked to raise needed funds through the Charity Ball.
-Each Wednesday night, 5:30 p.m. - 8:30 p.m., medical students from all classes, residents from the hospitals, attending physicians who practice throughout Charleston, and area pharmacists volunteer their time at Crisis Ministries to provide a variety of medical services.
-Most Wednesdays, there is an educational session from 5:30 p.m. to 6:00 p.m.
+Every Wednesday night, from 5:30 p.m. - 8:30 p.m., medical students from all classes, as well as residents, attending physicians, pharmacy students, residents and pharmacists volunteer their time at Crisis Ministries to provide a variety of medical services.
 The medical clinics are always in need of new student volunteers.

 |Pharmacy Advisors||Dr Brittany Cogdill|

-The Gay Straight Alliance (GSA) is an organization of both gay and straight students at MUSC designed to provide a sense of community, support, and advocacy for lesbians, gays, and bisexuals in any medical profession.
-The GSA works to organize and assist all students in improving their professional education at MUSC regarding lesbian, gay, and bisexual issues.
-We also strive to educate policymakers about the medical, social, and personal importance of lesbian, gay, and bisexual issues.
-The GSA participates in events that offer its members community service experience in ways that directly benefit lesbians, gays, bisexuals and their families.
-We provide a connection to the national network of lesbian, gay, and bisexual health professionals who are committed to improving working relations, care quality, and community service.
+The Gay Straight Alliance (GSA) is an organization of both gay and straight students of all orientations and identities at MUSC designed to provide a sense of community, support, and advocacy for lesbians, gays, and bisexuals in any medical profession anyone whose real or perceived sexual orientation, gender identity, or alliance may put them in an at risk minority group.
+The GSA works to organize and assist all students in improving their professional education at MUSC regarding lesbian, gay, and bisexual, transgender, queer, questioning, asexual and intersex (LGBTQQAI) issues.
+We also strive to educate policymakers about the medical, social, and personal importance of lesbian, gay, and bisexual LGBTQQAI issues.
+The GSA participates in events that offer its members community service experience in ways that directly benefit lesbians, gays, bisexuals LGBTQQAI people and their families.
+We provide a connection to the national network of lesbian, gay, and bisexual LGBTQQAI health professionals who are committed to improving working relations, care quality, health care policy and community service.
 The GSA at MUSC facilitates the exchange of information between other chapters in the southeast.
 We meet monthly and sponsor events periodically through the academic year.
 This is a dynamic organization at MUSC, which is developing to suit the students.
 Please feel free to send your comments or ideas to the e-mail address below.

 Humanitas, MUSC’s literary journal, is published annually and is a forum for poetry, short stories, song lyrics, art and photography.
 All students, faculty, and staff are invited to submit work for consideration.
 A call for submissions is made in the Fall with a deadline around early January.
 Previous volumes can be viewed at http://academicdepartments.musc.edu/humanities/humanitas.htm.
 Distribution of Humanitas occurs in Early May.
 Anyone interested in serving as editor or on the editorial board is encouraged to contact us.
 Faculty serve as advisors to this publication.